chrislattman/blogging-project/docs/docker/README.md

     - If the image already includes a shell as specified in its Dockerfile, the `/bin/bash` command can be removed without any effect
     - Replacing `-it` with `-d` makes the container run detached (runs in the background)
         - Use `-dt` instead of `-d` to prevent the container from shutting down upon exiting the terminal (it will need to be stopped by running `docker stop container-name`)
-    - Optional: use `-p 8080:80/tcp` to bind port 8080 of the host computer to port 80 of the container over TCP (UDP is available too)
+    - Optional: use `-p 127.0.0.1:8080:80/tcp` to bind port 8080 of the host computer (on localhost) to port 80 of the container over TCP (UDP is available too)
         - E.g. if the container is running a HTTP server (they use port 80 by [default](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well-known_ports)), you would be able to access the server via 127.0.0.1:8080
         - If no protocol is specified (e.g. `/tcp`), then TCP is assumed
         - The purpose of port forwarding is to allow programs running on the host computer to communicate with Docker containers
+        - To bind more ports, add additional `-p` flags
+    - Optional: to expose a port to a Docker network without binding it to the host computer, use `--expose <port>`
     - Optional: use `--privileged` to run this container with extended privileges (e.g. to allow some syscalls to be executed)
     - Optional: use `--rm` to automatically remove the container when it exits
     - Optional: use `--cpus <num-cpus>` to specify how many CPUs the container can use, e.g. `--cpus 4`